-Another problem is the lack of fundings in most countries for carrying out studies strictly stratigraphic, apparently poorly fashionable, for attending workshops and/or conferences.
+Another problem is the lack of fundings in most countries for carrying out studies that are strictly stratigraphical in nature as these are often deemed of low priority when compared to other more 'sexy' proposals.
+Funds for just attending workshops and/or conferences are also becoming more limited.

-7. SUMMARY OF EXPENDITURES IN 2012 (ANTICIPATED THROUGH MARCH 2013):
+7. SUMMARY OF EXPENDITURES IN 2013 (ANTICIPATED THROUGH MARCH 2014):